aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 To see the updated page with the selected theme applied, you can navigate again to the URL of the published page.

-> Note: The Github pages processing engine takes some time to publish your pages after a change.
+> Note: The Github pages processing engine takes a little bit of time to publish your pages after a change to the repository.
 So keep refreshing the page until the new content appears.

 ## Conclusion